Dr. Gala Moreno

-Dr. Moreno earned her doctorate from the Institut de Recherche pour le Développement (IRD) in France/Seychelles and AZTI, and she has a master’s degree from the University of the Basque Country (UPV) in Leisco.
-She has taught university-level courses on FADs, eco-ethology of pelagic species, and hydro acoustics for pelagic species monitoring at UPV and Instituto Español de Oceanografía.
+Dr. Moreno earned her doctorate from the Institut de Recherche pour le Développement (IRD) in Seychelles and France and AZTI, and she has a master’s degree from the University of the Basque Country (UPV) in Spain.
+She has taught university-level courses on FADs, eco-ethology of pelagic species, and hydro-acoustics for pelagic species monitoring at UPV, Paul Sabatier University in France, and Instituto Español de Oceanografía.

 From 2003-2015 she was at AZTI, first as a researcher and then as a senior researcher.
-At AZTI, she coordinated the GAP2 project examining stakeholder-driven science within the context of fisheries, the MADE project on mitigating FAD impact on pelagic ecosystems, and the FADIO project on tuna behavior at FADs.
-She spent two years as a scientific observer with AZTI in the Indian and Atlantic Oceans in 1998-2000.
+At AZTI, she coordinated, among others, the EU GAP2 project examining stakeholder-driven science within the context of fisheries, the EU MADE project on mitigating FAD impact on pelagic ecosystems, and the EU FADIO project on tuna behavior at FADs.
+She spent two years as a scientific observer in the Indian and Atlantic Oceans in 1998-2000.